mCRL2org/mCRL2/doc/sphinx/user_manual/tutorial/gossip/index.rst

 .. literalinclude:: files/gossip-blanks.mcrl2
    :language: mcrl2

-We distinguish the actions ``done``, that indicate that a particular girl has gathered all gossips, and ``all_done``, that indicates that all girls know all gossips.
+We distinguish the actions ``done``, that indicates that a particular girl has gathered all gossips, and ``all_done``, that indicates that all girls know all gossips.
 Furthermore, we have actions ``call``, ``answer`` and ``exchange`` for initiating a phone call, picking up the phone, and the synchronized execution of